Long-term, aligned private equity

 These reports discuss challenges faced by the Company and the portfolio and how these are mitigated.

-Further the Company provides updates to shareholders on significant changes in the Company’s or the portfolio’s position or prospects through ad hoc announcements, as required.
+The Company provides updates to shareholders on significant changes in the Company’s or the portfolio’s position or prospects through ad hoc announcements, as required.

 Seek to understand and meet shareholder needs and expectations